GalactechsLLC/dg_xch_utils/README.md

 ![Cargo Checks](https://github.com/GalactechsLLC/dg_xch_utils/actions/workflows/rust.yml/badge.svg)

 ## Introduction
-A collection of packages made for working with the Chia Blockchain using Rust
+A collection of packages for working with the Chia Blockchain using Rust

 ## Packages